 Most of the greyed out input fields are now white, allowing you to type things into them.
 Some input fields, you'll notice, are light red.
 This means they have to have something typed into them, otherwise you will not be able to save the customer details.
-You can change which input fields are plight red (mandatory) by the way, the option to do this is 'Setup \rightarrow Sales Ledger \rightarrow Change Defaults/Mandatory Input'.
+You can change which input fields are light red (mandatory) by the way, the option to do this is 'Setup \rightarrow A/c.
+Receivable \rightarrow Change Defaults/Mandatory Input'.

 First, we need to enter an account code.
 This can be up to 8 characters, either numbers and/or letters.
-Many organisations have some sort of format they use for account codes.
+Many organizations have some sort of format they use for account codes.
 A common one is three letters followed by three numbers.
-For example, Adminsoft Ltd. could have the account code ADM001 assuming it's the first one using the letters ADM.
-Many organisations just use one letter, in which case you could have A001.
+For example, Adminsoft Inc. could have the account code ADM001 assuming it's the first one using the letters ADM.
+Many organizations just use one letter, in which case you could have A001.
 Some don't use numbers at all, and so might end up with ADMIN It's really up to you, whatever you feel most comfortable with.
 The important thing is that it must be unique.
-No other account can use the same account code.
+No other customer account can use the same account code.
 If you do enter a code that's already in use, the software will tell you.
 The code will always be in upper case, by the way.
+If your keyboard has caps lock off, the characters you type in will still end up in upper case.

 After entering the account code, type in the customer's name, and postal address if known.
 The telephone and fax input fields will accept letters as well as numbers, so for example, you can use a letter such as 'x' to indicate part of a number is an extension.
-By the way, hardly anyone uses faxes these days, and so this input field can be changed for something else in Setup \rightarrow Sales Ledger \rightarrow Customer Defaults/Mandatory Input.
+The use of fax numbers has almost died out, so you can call these something else if you want ('Cell' for example), the option is: Setup \rightarrow A/c Receivable \rightarrow Customer Defaults/Mandatory Input.

 The 'Country' input field will already be filled in with your country.
-If the customer is foreign, you can enter the country code, or click on the find button to the right of the input field if you do not know it.
+If the customer is foreign, you can enter their country code, or click on the find button to the right of the input field if you do not know it.
 The country codes used are based on the ISO3166-3 standard, so they are always three letters.
+If the country code you need is not in the list displayed, click the 'Setup' button.

 You can type in other information if you wish.
 Some things, like web URL's, email addresses are validated as you type them in.
-This doesn't mean they are real, genuine addresses, it just means the format entered is valid, and so they could be genuine.
+This does not mean they have been checked and found to be genuine addresses, just that the format is valid, and so they may be genuine.